How to Draw Anime Eyes

 In example 1, the eyebrow is a bit tense, but the eye is relaxed and shining.
 This conveys a worried state or maybe missing someone or something.

-In example 2, the eyebrow is arched vertically, and the eye is closed, so we can deduce that the character is happy.
+In example 2, the closed anime eye, the eyebrow is arched vertically, and the eye is closed, so we can deduce that the character is happy.

 In the next example (3), there is no shine to the eye, the iris is completely white, and the pupil is reduced significantly.
 This shows that the character is aggressive.
 Note that the eyebrow is arched in the opposite direction of the happy one in example 2, which also signifies anger.

-Here is a character illustration with anime eyes.
+Here is a drawing of a girl with anime eyes.
 Note how the colors and shapes work together.